Life After University with Adam Sewell

 “I still take part in the production process nearly every week, but we are working on changing things in the company, where I would be taking on more of a management role.”

-Sewell’s journey to the US started back in 2010, when he gained a scholarship at High Point University in North Carolina.
+Sewell’s journey to the US started in 2010, when he gained a scholarship at High Point University in North Carolina.

 “I never really had the desire to play at the next level.
 Playing every day since I was eight, I was ready for a change.
 If it wasn’t for High Point University, their facilities, and the people there, I would probably never have found my passion about video production and never started a business.